ionic-team/ng-cordova/docs/plugins/index.md

 ## Plugins Overview

 ngCordova comes with over 63 native Cordova plugins that you can easily add to your Angular Cordova apps.
-Choose the plugin you'd like to use from the menu which will have information on which plugin you need to install, and an example of how to use it in your Angular code.
+Choose the plugin you'd like to use from the menu, which will have information on which plugin you need to install and an example of how to use it in your Angular code.

 <div class="row plugin-overview-row">
 	<div class="col-sm-4 ">